Last Updated on June 6, 2023 by Dave Schoenbeck

 - Disagreement about the management of deployed capital and human resources if the roles are not well-defined

 - Commitment levels of each partner are rarely equal, especially as the relationship ages and interest levels mature.

 - Disagreements that arise when one partner wants to terminate before the agreement ends

 - It is challenging to quantify and track the value of each partner’s investment.

 - One partner needs to have control of breaking ties in disagreements, which is difficult for partners to agree on

 Joint Venture Risk Management

-Although there are some risks, the joint venture advantages are enough for some business owners to take the leap.
-If you’ve decided a JV is right for you, here are a few things you absolutely must-have.
+Although some risks exist, the joint venture advantages are enough for some business owners to leap.
+So if you’ve decided a JV is right for you, here are a few things you must have.